 I arrived at St Antony’s this year and have thus far enjoyed being a member of this international and friendly college.
 Whether its attending the talks at the Middle East Centre or socialising in the college bar, St Antony’s has been incredibly welcoming, warm and fascinating community!
 Meeting the other students and learning from them has been a highlight of my time here thus far.
 My academic work revolves around International Relations and the Middle East, with an interest in Foreign Policy Analysis.
 St Antony's, as the home of area studies, has been an incredible place to study at.
 My MPhil in Modern Middle Eastern Studies has an intensive language component and studying Arabic has been extremely rewarding yet challenging.
 I hope to apply for a grant from the Antonian Fund this summer to help fund some language training in the region, so I can directly see the benefit of these initiatives.
 I feel very privileged to be a part of the Antonian community and I am looking forward to having the opportunity to speak with other Antonians over the course of this Telephone Campaign.

-The Telephone Campaign will be run by our Development Office team, Helen and Wouter.
+The Telephone Campaign will be run by our Development Office team, Helen, Martyn and Wouter